mbelpar/mbelpar.github.io/_pages/about.md

 News
 ======
 We are hiring!
 3 funded full-time Junior Researcher/PhD Positions in Cyber risk and cybersecurity.
-More info [here](https://mbelpar.github.io/files/DICYME offer.pdf)
+More info [here.](https://mbelpar.github.io/files/DICYME offer.pdf)

 About me
 ======
-I am an Associate Professor at Rey Juan Carlos University in Madrid (<a href="https://gestion2.urjc.es/pdi/ver/marta.beltran">https://gestion2.urjc.es/pdi/ver/marta.beltran</a>) working on security and privacy in distributed systems.
+I am an Associate Professor at [Rey Juan Carlos University in Madrid](https://gestion2.urjc.es/pdi/ver/marta.beltran) working on security and privacy in distributed systems.
 My main research interests are:

 1. Cybersecurity and Privacy: IAAA mechanisms; remote attestation; adaptive, intelligent and context-aware security and privacy; new threats and vulnerabilities in cloud contexts, Internet of Things, Industry 4.0, Data Science projects.